codefellows/seattle-code-javascript-401d42/class-31/README.md

 #### Describe and Define

+- Global State
+- Providers and Consumers
-- Pros/Cons of Functional and Class Components
+- Wrapper Components
-- Use of the state hook for functional components
-- Use of the effect hook to tap into the lifecycle
-- Describe the lifecycle of a React component

 #### Execute

-- Use the Hooks API to manage state in a functional component
+- Use the React Context API to tactically manage global state.
-- Use an effect hook to manage state at various (tactical) times during the life of a component

 ## Today's Outline